phase1geo/tke/lib/tablelist6.19/README.txt

 and "tk_library" variables, respectively.

-To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist6.3.tar.gz":
+To install Tablelist on UNIX, "cd" to the desired directory and unpack the distribution file "tablelist6.19.tar.gz":

-    gunzip -c tablelist6.3.tar.gz | tar -xf -
+    gunzip -c tablelist6.19.tar.gz | tar -xf -

+On most UNIX systems this can be replaced with

+    tar -zxf tablelist6.19.tar.gz

-This command will create a directory named "tablelist6.3 with the subdirectories "demos", "doc", and "scripts".
+Both commands will create a directory named "tablelist6.19 with the subdirectories "demos", "doc", and "scripts".

-On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist6_3.zip" into the directory "tablelist6.3", with the subdirectories "demos", "doc", and "scripts".
+On Windows, use WinZip or some other program capable of unpacking the distribution file "tablelist6_19.zip" into the directory "tablelist6.19", with the subdirectories "demos", "doc", and "scripts".

 The file "tablelistEdit.tcl" in the "scripts" directory is only needed for applications making use of interactive cell editing.
 Similarly, the